 Whatever stage your pumpkin is in come Halloween night, embrace it.
 Without going all zombie apocalypse, a little shriveling and distortion is, after all, in keeping with the holiday.
 Shrivels and dark spots might even add to the atmosphere you’re after!

+What are your tips for pumpkin preservation?
 Are you carving a pumpkin this year?
 Send us a pic of your creation!